Naomi0585/reading-notes/README.md

 ## Symbols in Markdown

-To create a **header** you should use: #.
++To create a **header** you should use: #.
   -The largest heading will need: one '#' symbol.
 This would be known as "Heading Level 1".
   -The smallest heading will need 6 '#' symbols.
 This would be known as "Heading Level 6".

 To make a text **bold** you shuold use 2 asterisks (*) or underscores (_) before and after the phrase or word you want to emphasize.